(781) 786-2662

 Cybersecurity

-• CA and NY lead in FinTech investment nationally.
+• CA and NY lead in FinTech investment nationally, MA ranks 5th.

-• FinTech ranks 17th for venture capital investment in MA over the past five years.
+• FinTech is the 14th ranked vertical for venture capital investment in MA over the past five years ($4.7B).

-• MA is experiencing slower growth than peer states in new health tech-related jobs.
-Job posting in the U.S. grew at a faster rate than in MA.
+• MA is experiencing slower growth than peer states in new health tech-related jobs (ranks 10th in growth among the top 15 states by number of job postings).
+Job posting in the U.S. grew at a faster rate than in MA (47% growth in MA vs 79% growth in US).

 Life Sciences

-• None of the large research universities in MA are in the top 20 for life science research funding.
+• Harvard ranks 2nd nationally in Biological Sciences R&D expenditures, but of the large research universities in MA are in the top 20 for Health Sciences R&D expenditures.

 Semiconductors

-• MA does not produce enough graduates to fill open roles in many of the top in-demand occupations in the semiconductor industry.
+• MA does not produce enough graduates to fill open roles in some of the top in-demand engineering occupations in the semiconductor industry.

 Software